 - Individuals who are presently positive for illicit drugs

-- Defendants being convicted of a violent crime or who have a history of violent behavior as determined by center staff
+- Defendants who have a history of violent behavior as determined by center staff

 - Defendants convicted of dealing in a controlled substance